linode/docs/docs/guides/akamai/iot-firmware-upgrades-with-obj-and-cdn/index.md

 Another challenge the IoT manufacturer encountered was supporting more IoT devices worldwide.
 This resulted in the scale of their firmware delivery service growing in both storage and delivery costs.
 The IoT manufacturer was looking for a service that could help them save money on egress and improve their bottom line.

-**Solution**: Because Linode Object Storage has much lower egress rates than AWS’ offerings, and because it can be set as an origin for Akamai CDN, the IoT manufacturer was not only able to keep file system access to firmware objects, but decrease egress costs by 90%.
+**Solution**: Because Linode Object Storage on Akamai Connected Cloud has much lower egress rates than AWS’ offerings, and because it can be set as an origin for Akamai CDN, the IoT manufacturer was not only able to keep file system access to firmware objects, but decrease egress costs by 90%.

 ## Architecture